WEEE-Open/pesca/README.md

     sudo update-initramfs -u

 Those commands work in Ubuntu and derivatives only.
-As they say in Tuscany: `Sono hazzi tua!` if you are running other distros like Debian or Arch.
+As they say in Tuscany: `Sono hazzi tua!` if you are running other distros like [Debian](https://wiki.debian.org/plymouth "How to install in Debian") or [Arch](https://wiki.archlinux.org/title/plymouth "How to install in Arch"), ecc.